Paid Advertisement

 And tell Greg Bader, if he wants to have “inclusivity” nights to please include some real media with real questions.
 I loudly and publicly applaud him for his work on all of the Orioles Pride and inclusion.
 I’m on his team every June – every day, really, for equality.
 So, now, include me.
 As I told Chris Ullman, I have a lot of pride, too!

-And, David, find some people who will challenge you to improve the Orioles – not genuflect at your wealth, power, influence and grace who’ll tell you how green and beautiful all of those empty seats are on school nights.
+And, David, find some people (like me) who will challenge you to improve the Orioles – not genuflect at your wealth, power, influence and grace who’ll tell you how green and beautiful all of those empty seats are on school nights.

 The stadium is too empty most of the time when you’re not giving out a bobblehead.
 Let’s change that!